 We’ll enjoy a delicious pub lunch in the heart of orchid country, and will maximize our time in the field – there will be short drives of no more than twenty minutes between sites.
 The emphasis is very much on enjoying Britain’s wildest flowers, in the company of a guide armed with an inexhaustible supply of colourful orchid stories.

-You can request to book Saturday 21st, Sunday 22nd, Monday, 23rd, Tuesday 24th, Wednesday 25th or Thursday 26th.
+You can request to book Monday 22nd May or Tuesday 23rd May.
 Please let us know your preference when you contact us or book.